newpatiente2e/docs/docs/15-install-prerequisites.md

 The are two ways to install the workshop developer tools.
 The option you choose will depend on your computer's capabilities and your preference.

-### Docker Dev Containers

-If you can run Docker on your computer, follow the [Dev Container instructions](../install-prerequisites/dev-containers).

-Note, the minimum requirement for running Docker on your computer is 4GB of RAM, the recommended amount is 8GB of RAM.

 ### Azure Container Instances

-If you can't run Docker on your computer or would prefer not to, follow the [Container Instance instructions](../install-prerequisites/container-instances).
+This is the recommended option, follow the [Azure Container Instance](../install-prerequisites/container-instances) instructions.

 <!-- ### Local installation

 This option requires the least amount of computer resources, but it is the most time-consuming to install.
 Follow the [Local installation instructions](../install-prerequisites/local-install).
 Installing the prerequisites locally will take approximately 10 minutes, and is supported on Windows, macOS, and Linux. -->

+### Docker Dev Containers

+If you run Docker on your computer, follow the [Dev Container](../install-prerequisites/dev-containers) instructions.